BellaNasirudin/py21cmmc/README.rst

 really need to use the ``run_21cmfast`` function, unless working in development.
 The output of the ``run_21cmfast`` function is either a ``LightCone`` object  or a ``CoEval`` object.
 The contents of this object should be reasonably self-describing.

+The ``likelihood`` module contains various Likelihood classes, written to be useable within the CosmoHammer framework.
+One can easily build their own CosmoHammer MCMC framework using these classes, or use the provided function in the ``mcmc`` module to perform MCMC on a select subset of the likelihoods.
+Refer to the documentation of the ``likelihood`` module for more details.

 TODO (Before Release/Merging with master)
 =========================================